 Further Reading & Scientific Resources

-Explore these non-competitive external resources for deeper understanding of reaction time research:
+Explore these non-competitive external resources for a deeper understanding of reaction time research:

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
-Always talk to your doctor or another qualified healthcare provider about any concerns regarding your health, reaction time changes, or before making any decisions related to your health or treatment.
+Always talk to your doctor or another qualified healthcare provider about any concerns regarding your health or reaction time changes or before making any decisions related to your health or treatment.